cern-eos/eos/doc/configuration/quarkdb.rst

 Configuration
 -------------

 On each of the nodes we have to create a DB directory using `quarkdb-create`.
+The given path has **not** to exist!

 Each node in the cluster has to use an agreed `cluster-id` to allow to peer between the three QuarkDB cluster nodes.
 The `cluster-id` can be e.g. the EOS instance name or an UUID.

 .. code-block:: bash

    // node 1
+   quarkdb-create --path /var/lib/quarkdb/node-1 --clusterID eosfoo.bar --nodes node1foo.bar:7777,node2foo.bar:7777,node3foo.bar:7777
+   chown -R daemon:daemon /var/lib/quarkdb/node-3

+   // node 2
+   quarkdb-create --path /var/lib/quarkdb/node-2 --clusterID eosfoo.bar --nodes node1foo.bar:7777,node2foo.bar:7777,node3foo.bar:7777
+   chown -R daemon:daemon /var/lib/quarkdb/node-2

+   // node 3
-   quarkdb-create --path /ssd/quarkdb/node-1 --clusterID eosfoo.bar --nodes node1foo.bar:7777,node2foo.bar:7777,node3foo.bar:7777
+   quarkdb-create --path /var/lib/quarkdb/node-3 --clusterID eosfoo.bar --nodes node1foo.bar:7777,node2foo.bar:7777,node3foo.bar:7777
+   chown -R daemon:daemon /var/lib/quarkdb/node-3

 QuarkDB runs as a protocol plugin inside `XRootD <http://xrootd.org>`_.